When looking for a romantic partner, you probably have a mental checklist of questions. Some questions will be standard and provide a basic screening.

 Related: Fixed Price vs. Time and Materials Contract: Which One to Choose for Your Project?

 Maintenance and Support Plan

 Ask about the guarantee period and types of support plans that are offered.

 Mobile App RFP Template

-The whole RFP process may seem rather complicated, but it’s worth going through.
-It helps you to see whether you have a clear and detailed understanding of the product inside the company, to organize comprehensive comparison, and, in the end, to find the best partner for a long-term collaboration.
+The RFP process may seem somewhat complicated, but it’s worth going through.
+It helps you to see whether you have a clear, detailed understanding of the product inside the company, to organize comprehensive comparisons, and, in the end, to find the best app development partner for a long-term collaboration.

-At Orangesoft, we take time to provide detailed feedback on every RFP we receive.
-If you find yourself struggling to find the right company for your project, we encourage you to get in touch and let us know how we might help.
+At Orangesoft, we provide detailed feedback on every RFP we receive.
+So if you're struggling to find the right company for your project, we encourage you to get in touch and let us know how we might help.